Light

 For more detail, read the full product description or visit our Plant Care Guides.

-Eucalyptus gunnii belongs to Myrtaceae and is native to Tasmania.
-The genus name refers to the covered flower bud, while gunnii honours Ronald Campbell Gunn, the Tasmanian botanist and plant collector associated with the species.
+Eucalyptus refers to the covered flower bud typical of the genus.
+The species name gunnii honours Ronald Campbell Gunn, the Tasmanian botanist and plant collector associated with this species.
+Cider gum is the common name, and the plant belongs to Myrtaceae, the myrtle family.

 Plant names, growth habits, natural habitats and indoor care guidance are checked against trusted botanical, habitat and horticultural references before publication.View our plant care resources and references.